azniosman/Assignment-3.1/README.md

 - **Plan Before Apply**: Review changes in PRs before they're applied
 - **Environment Isolation**: Configure different environments with variables
 - **Version Control**: All configurations stored in version control

-## Contributing

-1. Create a feature branch
-2. Make your changes
-3. Create a Pull Request
-4. Wait for the CI checks to pass
-5. Request reviews
-6. Merge after approval